LBNL-ETA/SCooDER/README.md

 #### Smart Control of Distributed Energy Resources
 -------------------------------------------------------------------------

-This [Modelica](https://www.modelica.org/) model library is developed to facilitate the simulation and optimization of Distributed Energy Resources such as Photovoltaics, Battery Storage, Smart Inverters, Electric Vehicles, and electric Power Systems.
+This [Modelica](https://www.modelica.org/) model library is developed to facilitate the simulation and optimization of Distributed Energy Resources such as Photovoltaics, Battery Storage, Smart Inverters, Electric Vehicles, and Microgrids.

 ## General
 This package is developed to model various components of the electric power system in the context of future scenarios with high penetrations of Distributed Energy Resources (DER).
 The library is structured in four main categories: